MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-D-Airmen/part-61-Certification-Pilots-Flight-Instructors-Ground-Instructors/subpart-A-General/section-61.1.md

 (C) That involves the use of dead reckoning, pilotage, electronic navigation aids, radio aids, or other navigation systems.

-(vii) For a military pilot who qualifies for a commercial pilot certificate (except with a rotorcraft category rating) under § 61.73 of this part, time acquired during a flight -
+(vii) For a military pilot who qualifies for a commercial pilot certificate (except with a rotorcraft category rating) under § 61.73 of this part, time acquired during a flight—

 (A) Conducted in an appropriate aircraft;